 Good news for the New York nightlife scene — one of the oldest music venues is re-open after closing due to COVID-19!
 Very few dance clubs also share the label of historic landmark, but that’s exactly why I love Webster Hall.
 Not only is it a fun place to see a live show in the main ballroom (I especially love grabbing a space along the railing of the balcony), but it holds over a century of stories inside the walls.
 You can read about the fascinating history that dates back to 1886 when a Polish-born cigar maker decided to build a theater.

-A great line-up of bands come through here.
-A few months back I saw an incredible show by Kamasi Washington who plays jazz, but you can also see plenty of indie rockers, DJs and talented singers.
-They host weekly dance parties that feature 90s hits and a hip-hop night on Thursdays.
+A great line-up of bands comes through here.
+A few years back I saw an incredible show by Kamasi Washington who plays jazz, but you can also see plenty of indie rockers, DJs and talented singers.
 There are five distinct spaces (including a sports bar and studio space), so just double check to see where your show is before getting tickets.

 Check the calendar to see what’s coming up.